bekki3/uzbek-tokenizer/README.md

 ## Important

 Keep pushing the boundaries of Uzbek NLP!
-Every contribution, no matter how small, advances language technology and preserves cultural heritage.
+Every contribution, no matter how small, advances language technology and preserves Uzbek cultural heritage.
+Also, don't forget to leave a star.